ko-build/terraform-provider-ko/docs/resources/build.md

 - `env` (List of String) Extra environment variables to pass to the go build
 - `ldflags` (List of String) Extra ldflags to pass to the go build
 - `platforms` (List of String) Which platform to use when pulling a multi-platform base.
 Format: all | <os>[/<arch>[/<variant>]][,platform]*
 - `repo` (String) Container repository to publish images to.
-If set, this overrides the provider's docker_repo, and the image name will be exactly the specified `repo`, without the importpath appended.
+If set, this overrides the provider's `repo`, and the image name will be exactly the specified `repo`, without the importpath appended.
 - `sbom` (String) The SBOM media type to use (none will disable SBOM synthesis and upload, also supports: spdx, cyclonedx, go.version-m).
 - `working_dir` (String) working directory for the build